hynek/pgbg/docs/dispatch.md

 # `NOTIFY` Dispatch

-Modern Postgres has great support for real-time signaling with [`LISTEN`](https://www.postgresql.org/docs/current/sql-listen.html) and [`NOTIFY`](https://www.postgresql.org/docs/current/sql-notify.html).
+Modern PostgreSQL has great support for real-time signaling with [`LISTEN`](https://www.postgresql.org/docs/current/sql-listen.html) and [`NOTIFY`](https://www.postgresql.org/docs/current/sql-notify.html).
-However, Postgres connections are expensive and external connection pools like [PgBouncer] are finicky with `LISTEN` / `NOTIFY`.
+However, PostgreSQL connections are expensive and external connection pools like [PgBouncer] are finicky with `LISTEN` / `NOTIFY`.

 And so the [notifier pattern](https://brandur.org/notifier) emerged, where each process has only *one* connection that listens on **all** channels and dispatches the notifications to its **local** subscribers.